A tutorial on reproducing a predefined autocovariance function through AR models: Application to stationary homogeneous isotropic turbulence: The autocovariance equations of a restricted AR model

 To illustrate this, the restricted AR(5,$[1,2,5]$) model was obtained for the target autocovariance function described in Appendix \ref{A_isotropic}:

-Figure \ref{fig_AR125_0135_nonlinear} shows the corresponding $\gamma_l^{AR}$ and $\gamma_l^{T}$ functions, showing the exact matching of $\gamma^T_{0}$, $\gamma^T_{1}$, $\gamma^T_{3}$ and $\gamma^T_{5}$.
-An improved global matching of the target autocovariance function with respect to the YW approach for the same model parsimony can be observed, see Figure \ref{fig_AR3_0123}.
+Figure \ref{fig_AR125_0135_nonlinear} shows the corresponding $\gamma_l^{AR}$ and $\gamma_l^{T}$ functions, where the four target values employed during the model determination have been highlighted.
+The figure shows an exact matching of $\gamma^T_{0}$, $\gamma^T_{1}$, $\gamma^T_{3}$ and $\gamma^T_{5}$, as well as an improved global matching of the target autocovariance function with respect to the Y-W approach for the same model parsimony can be observed, see Figure \ref{fig_AR3_0123}.

-The second strategy defined in \ref{item_2} is actually equivalent to just select as many autocovariance equations as AR parameters, by defining a vector \textbf{l}.
+The second strategy defined in \ref{item_2} is actually equivalent to just selecting as many autocovariance equations as AR parameters, by defining a vector \textbf{l}.
 For the considered example, and without loss of generality, the autocovariance equations for lags $l=0$ and $\textbf{l}=[1,4,5]$ are selected.
 The resulting system of equations, using the notation for restricted AR models, is:

-The system of equations \eqref{eq_AR5_variances_system_reduced} is linear, and comprises four equations, four unknowns (the model parameters, $b^2$, $a_1$, $a_2$ and $a_5$), and requires six autocovariance terms.
+The system of equations \eqref{eq_AR5_variances_system_reduced} is linear, and comprises four equations, four unknowns (the model parameters $b^2$, $a_1$, $a_2$ and $a_5$), and requires six autocovariance terms.
 By introducing the target autocovariance terms, the model parameters are given by:

-This situation is similar to that explained in Section \ref{subsec_fromAR2Var}, in the sense that, since the number of required target autocovariance terms is higher than the number of equations (i.e. the model parameters), the autocovariance function of the obtained AR model will not exactly match any of the imposed target autocovariance values, but it may show a reasonably good matching for a wide range of time lags.
+This situation is similar to that explained in Section \ref{subsec_fromAR2Var}, in the sense that, since the number of required target autocovariance terms is higher than the number of equations (i.e., the model parameters), the autocovariance function of the obtained AR model will not exactly match any of the imposed target autocovariance values, but it may show a reasonably good matching for a wide range of time lags.
 To illustrate this idea, Figure \ref{fig_AR125_0145} shows $\gamma_l^{AR}$ and $\gamma_l^{T}$ functions of the AR(5,[1,2,5]) model computed with $\textbf{l}=[1,4,5]$ for the target autocovariance function described in Appendix \ref{A_isotropic}.
+The six target values employed during the model determination have been highlighted.
 The obtained model is: